kubernetes/kubernetes/docs/authorization.md

  1. Restrict which users can add and remove machines to a cluster.
  1. Restrict which users can create or remove namespaces.
  1. Allow some users (e.g. cluster administrators) to create or remove any object in the cluster.
- 1. Allow some users (e.g. project admins) to create or remove any object in the project
+ 1. Allow some users (e.g. project admins) to create or remove any object in the namespace
- 1. Allow some users (e.g. project admins) to add or edit any policies scoped to that project
+ 1. Allow some users (e.g. project admins) to add or edit any policies scoped to the namespace
- 1. Allow some users to create and delete pods and replicationControllers and services in a project, but not affect minions or modify or remove existing policies.
+ 1. Allow some users to create and delete pods and replicationControllers and services in a namespace, but not affect minions or modify or remove existing policies.
- 1. Allow some users (e.g. developers) to create pods in a project with a "dev" label but not a "prod" label.
+ 1. Allow some users (e.g. developers) to create pods in namespace with a "dev" label but not a "prod" label.
  1. Allow some users to restart containers of a pod but not delete or modify it.

 These additional use cases should be possible, but may require clients to write additional code or use a client binary: